Vārkava Municipality

 Vārkava Municipality (Vārkavas novads) is a former municipality in Latgale, Latvia.
 The municipality was formed in 2002 by merging Rožkalni Parish and Upmala Parish.
-In 2009 it absorbed Vārkava Parish, too; the administrative centre being Vecvārkava.
+In 2009, it absorbed Vārkava Parish, also with the administrative centre being Vecvārkava.
 The population in 2020 was 1,793.

-On 1 July 2021, Vārkava Municipality ceased to exist and its territory was merged into Preiļi Municipality.
+On 1 July 2021, Vārkava Municipality ceased to exist, and its territory was merged into Preiļi Municipality.